-Relationship to the perpetrator in conjunction with assault, 2014.
+Relationship to the perpetrator in conjunction with assault, 2015.
 Incidents as a percentage of the total number of incidents, based on gender.
-Source: NTU
+Source: SCS

-In the Swedish Crime Survey (Nationella trygghetsundersökningen) (NTU), a total of 16 per cent of those exposed to assault in 2014 stated that the perpetrator was closely related to the victim.
-The intimate relationship of the perpetrator was a factor for women in 37 per cent of the incidents, while the corresponding percentage for men is only 3 per cent.
-It is difficult to discern any clear trends over a longer time for both men and women.
+In the Swedish Crime Survey, a total of 24 per cent of those exposed to assault in 2015 stated that the perpetrator was closely related to the victim.
+The intimate relationship of the perpetrator was a factor for women in 45 per cent of the incidents, while the corresponding percentage for men is only 10 per cent.

 In Brå's national survey of offences in intimate relationships (2014), 6.8 per cent of the population stated that they were exposed to an offence in an intimate relationship during 2012.
 The percentage of women who were exposed to an offence in an intimate relationship during 2012 was, essentially, the same as the percentage of exposed men (7.0 per cent of the women and 6.7 per cent of the men).
 However, when one looks at exposure to offences in intimate relationships throughout the course of one's life, a greater percentage of women have stated that they have been exposed; slightly more than 25 per cent of all women and slightly less than 17 per cent of all men in the population.